lightly-ai/prediction-models/README.md

 ### Models

 Any ONNX model that has the same input and output nodes as one of the supported models can be used.
-Note that Lightly automatically infers the input image size from the model.
+Lightly automatically infers the input image size from the model.

+> Note: Only object detection models are supported for now!

 #### `WongKinYiu/yolov7`